Childcare on domestic premises (England only)

 The VAT registration threshold has been frozen at £85,000, until at least April 2020.
 This means that if your annual turnover is more than £85,000, you will need to register for VAT and start to charge 20% VAT on your invoices and complete VAT returns.

-Childminder businesses registered with Ofsted are exempt from paying VAT (see section 3.3 here)
+Childcare businesses registered with Ofsted are exempt from paying VAT.

 However, that doesn’t mean you can’t register for VAT if you wish.
 You also need to take care because, in particular with some larger childminding businesses, you could be running a non-exempt business alongside or in conjunction with an exempt business.
 In these cases you need to ensure you are registered for VAT.
 Always seek guidance from a financial adviser if you are not sure.